 3 – Tulamben & Amed: 4 days

-To dive in Tulamben and Amed, you can choose to stay in only one of these 2 villages.
+To go diving in Tulamben and diving in Amed, you can choose to stay in only one of these 2 villages.
 They are only 15 minutes of driving from each other.
 Nothing special in Tulamben but it is the best place to stay if you want to go on a sunrise dive and be the first on the famous USAT Liberty Wreck in the morning.
 Between Tulamben and Amed, it is a paradise for macro underwater photography lovers at Seraya Secrets.
 Amed is a more charming place with its long black sand beach.
 The interesting part about diving in Amed is to go to your dive site with a local jukung boat.
 Personally, I would recommend Tulamben if you only have 2 weeks in Bali and if you are as addicted as I am about scuba diving.

 Where to stay in Tulamben?